Canada legalizes marijuana for recreational use

 Bill Blair, a former police chief in Toronto who is Trudeau's pointman for pot legalization, remains optimistic.

-"For almost a century, criminal enterprises had complete control of this market, 100% of its production and distribution and they profited in the billions of dollars each year.
+"For almost a century, criminal enterprises had complete control of this market, 100 percent of its production and distribution and they profited in the billions of dollars each year.
 I suspect they're not going to go gently into the night," he told AFP.

 "But the fact that some individuals want to cling to a prohibition model that has led to the highest rates of cannabis use of any country in the world is a little shocking to me," he said.

-According to a recent Abacus Data poll published on Monday, October 15, 70% of Canadians accept or support legalization. – Rappler.com
+According to a recent Abacus Data poll published on Monday, 70 percent of Canadians accept or support legalization. – Rappler.com